drakkan/sftpgo/README.md

 Binary releases for Linux, macOS, and Windows are available.
 Please visit the [releases](https://github.com/drakkan/sftpgo/releases "releases") page.

-Official Docker images are available.
+An official Docker image is available.
 Documentation is [here](./docker/README.md).

 Some Linux distro packages are available: